Skip to content

 """

-Recursively converts a parse tree into a string of Python code that can be executed to evaluate the expression
+Recursively convert a parse tree into lines of Python code for expression evaluation.

 Args: